GregRos/MathKeyboard/Readme.md

 However, you try to make sure you have a font that can render these characters.
 While many fonts can render most characters such as operators, greek characters, combining diacritics, and so forth, the mathematical font characters require a math font like Cambria Math (proprietary font that comes with Office), [STIX Math](http://sourceforge.net/projects/stixfonts/), [XITS Math](https://github.com/khaledhosny/xits-math), or similar.

 ## How to Run
-Just click on the `MathKeyboard.exe` file downloadable from [here](ADD LINK).
+Just click on the executable file to run the program.
 The program should appear as a tray icon.
 A context menu provides various options, including help (which links to this page), and key mappings (which links to the google sheet).

 The script is pretty uninstrusive, though you probably shouldn't play video games with it running.
 If you want to have it start automatically with Windows, you need to put a shortcut to the executable to the following folder:

 	C:\Users\[***YOUR USER FOLDER***]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-## Description
+## Guide
 The keyboard doesn't just replace your keys with other symbols.
 That would be very difficult to use.
 Instead, it uses the sequence \`\` (two back-ticks), which is called the active sequence.
 In order to remind you you're using the keyboard, it replaces those symbols with `ℳ:`.
 The next key you type will be interpreted as a command to the keyboard, which can either enable a specific layout or change the last key you typed into a different, related form.

 The keys you type are chosen sometimes because they are related to the command, but mainly because they are all on the left side of the keyboard, which means the combination \`\`[Key] can be typed quickly with one hand.